-Elisha wanted to learn how to use machine-vision APIs, and Eyal loves puns.
+My sister, Elisha, wanted to learn how to use machine-vision APIs, and my husband, Eyal, loves puns.
 So we thought, why not make machines *have* vision?
 What would a machine imagine for the future?

-We hacked together a demo (check out the source code here) where given an image URL, the machine returns a motivational-poster-like image with a quote.
+We hacked together a demo where, given an image URL, the machine returns a motivational-poster-like image with a quote.
 The machine vision algorithm is applied to the image to extract descriptor words.
 The machine then harvests Wikiquotes from famous "visionaries" and replaces the words with corresponding parts-of-speech words that were extracted.

 This hack used Python w/ Flask and NLTK on Cosmos transcripts.

-For Science Hack Day 2013, Eyal, Paul Sawaya, and I created Friendly Earthquakes.
-We used Facebook's Friend API and USGS live earthquake feed to match recent earthquake locations to your Facebook friends that are near these earthquakes.
+For SF Science Hack Day 2013, Eyal Shahar, Paul Sawaya, and I created Friendly Earthquakes.
+We used Facebook's Friend API and USGS's live earthquake feed to match recent earthquake locations to your Facebook friends that are near these earthquakes.
 This provides a notification system for you about friends that might be at risk.

 Sound familiar??
 Well Facebook launched Safety Check in 2014, which does a better job of this idea :P

 Tools we used: USGS earthquake API, Facebook Friend API, Flask, MongoDB, Github.
 The source code lives here.

 For Boston Music Hack Day 2011, Eyal and I used the Musixmatch API to pull lyrics from songs, creating a song-dialogue.
 The user would seed the Songalogue and receive two songs that would essentially talk to each other.
 We wanted all the Songalogues to be Youtube videos, but the hack didn't get that far.
 The picture is from our hack presentation.